benchopt/benchopt/doc/benchmark_workflow/install_benchmark.rst

-.. _manage_dependencies:
+.. _install_benchmark:

-Manage dependencies
+Install a benchmark
 ======================

-In order to make it easy to run a new benchmark, benchopt provides an interface to easily specify and install requirements for the various component of the benchmarks.
+In order to make it easy to run a new benchmark, benchopt provides an interface to specify and install requirements for the various component of the benchmarks.

 - The minimal requirements that are necessary to run the benchmark are specified in ``objective.py``.
-They can be install using the command ``benchopt install --minimal``.
+They can be installed using the command ``benchopt install --minimal``.

 - The requirements that are specific to each ``Dataset/Solver`` can be